 Margaret Former international arts journalist and editor.
-Lectures at the V&A. Top flight Blue Badge Guide
+Lectures at the V&A. Top flight Blue Badge

 Mary ("Poppins") "Practically perfect".
 A classically trained dancer and an actress (West End credits include Gone With the Wind, a long stint at the Royal National Theatre and Noises Off), she's a trapeze artiste, an award-winning, professionally qualified Blue Badge and City of London Guide - and the boss.
-Matthew Polymath.
-Writes operas which get produced.
-Paints pictures which sell.
-Tells stories of his native London which amuse and inform.
-Art history, British social history, philosophy.
-Raconteur.